 I found I wanted to learn more about trouble shooting, and how plants and landscapes mature and next I became a commercial landscape maintenance manager.
 I learned about landscape maintenance at a quick pace, overseeing all of the garden work practices, irrigation, pest, and disease issues on site in large scale landscapes.
 My portfolio included Landscape management for everything from Costco, and Office depot to high end Private Schools, and Sports Turf, as well as large classy Office Parks in the Santa Rosa Corporate Center and Stony Point area.
 I learned how to recognize and rectify problems quickly and efficiently, and how program every model of irrigation controller.
 I became a Qualified Water Efficient Landscaper (QWEL), and I won awards for my sites from the California Landscape Contractor association (CLCA) for Best Landscape Maintenance and for Sustainable Management of a Commercial site.

-I found I wanted to work with more individual people, besides my crews and property managers, and I wanted to work with a broader based plant pallet.
+I found I wanted to work with more individual people, besides my crews and property managers, and I wanted to work with a broader based plant palette.
 I also missed design work and I was looking to add that back into my life.

 I started working as an assistant to a cutting edge designer at a Sonoma based Landscape Design & Architecture firm.
 I really enjoyed using rare and unusual plants in home and corporate gardens and I got exposed to the simple elegance of modern design.
 While working part time as an assistant designer, I got my C-27 California Landscape Contractors license and started a small business doing Garden Care and Design.